ArduPilot/ardupilot_wiki/common/source/docs/common-wiki_editing_guide.rst

 to `fork <https://github.com/ArduPilot/ardupilot_wiki#fork-destination-box>`__ and clone the repository (if you haven't already done so).

-For Windows users, it is adviced to install SSH client on the computer before starting vagrant.
+For Windows users, it is advised to install SSH client on the computer before starting vagrant.
 Vagrant needs SSH client program to access development container.
 We have had great success with OpenSSH packer from MLS-Software `here <http://www.mls-software.com/opensshd.html>`__